napari/napari/docs/guides/color.md

 ```

 in which case the mapping will initially be an empty dictionary.
-As values from the fallback cycle are used, the value to color mappings
+As values from the fallback cycle are used when an input value is missing,
-they define will be added to the dictionary.
+the new value to color mapping defined will be added to the dictionary.
+This means that a colormap defined with a fallback cycle with more than one
+color will be sensitive to the input data that has values missing from the
+initial mapping dictionary.